awalz92/csv2xml/README.md

 csv2xml
 =======

-Simplrt csv to XML converter.
+Simple csv to XML converter.

 Used libraries:
 * LINQ to XML